2001 Hungarian Grand Prix: Race

-The race took place in the afternoon from 14:00 local time.
+The race took place in the afternoon from 14:00 local time and before 110,000 spectators.
 It lasted 77 laps over a distance of 306.075 km.
-The weather was hot and humid with some cloud cover, with the air temperature between 27 and 33 C and the track temperature from 40 to 41 C; conditions were expected to remain consistent with a light south-easterly wind and a 20 percent chance of rain was forecast.
+The weather was hot and humid with some cloud cover, with the air temperature between 27 and 33 C and the track temperature from 40 to 41 C; conditions were expected to remain consistent with a light south-easterly wind and a 20 per cent chance of rain was forecast.
 Tyre consistency from over the season was predicted to allow for a one-stop strategy and had the possibility of a slower car impeding the leaders for several laps.
 A two stop-strategy was theorised to give drivers a better chance of maintaining on-track position.
 While on a reconnaissance lap, Michael Schumacher locked his rear brakes and ran into the turn 12 gravel trap en route to the grid.
 The Ferrari mechanics removed most of the stones from his car and replaced the left-hand side turning vane as a precaution to ensure there was no loose bodywork and changed his tyres.
 In the meantime, Coulthard's race car had a gearbox problem and he switched to the spare McLaren for the start.

 Michael Schumacher made a brisk start to maintain his pole position advantage.
 Coulthard in second made a slow getaway on the dirty side of the track, providing less grip, and Barrichello overtook him on his left into turn one.
-Barrichello then veered across to protect his teammate from Coulthard.
+Barrichello then veered across to protect his teammate from a challenge by Coulthard.
 In the middle of the pack, Irvine attempted to pass Fisichella on the left; he lost control of the rear of his car on some dirt and got beached in the gravel trap.
 Trulli slowed to avoid a collision with Heidfeld.
 Further round the lap, Marques ran off the circuit after he and Frentzen made contact in turn two; both drivers continued.
 Verstappen made the best getaway in the field, moving from 21st to 16th by the conclusion of the first lap, as Frentzen fell four positions over the same distance.
 At the end of the first lap, Michael Schumacher led his teammate Barrichello by 1.3 seconds with Coulthard a further half a second behind in third.
 Ralf Schumacher was fourth, Trulli fifth and Häkkinen sixth.
 As the top three began to pull away from the rest of the field, extending their deficit over Ralf Schumacher to 6.8 seconds on lap five, the stewards informed the Benetton team that Button had jumped the start for which he was imposed a ten-second stop-and-go penalty.
 He took the penalty on the following lap.